disruptive-learning/techicalChallengePST1/README.md

 #### Requirements:

 *   Use ant.design to design the components.
 *   We use firebase functions for our server.
-Please create functions in the required format (no need to deploy), and use http.onRequest and authenticate with token.
+Please create functions in the required format (no need to deploy), and use http.onRequest and authenticate with token (very important to show how you are authenticating the request).
 *   Follow [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) pattern.
 *   Use FirebaseFirestore to store data.
 *   Use FirebaseAuth to authenticate a user.